utterworks/fbp-docs/docs/guide/getting-started/02-project-details.md

 # Project details

-Once the project has been created, click on the project name to configure and administer the project.
+Clicking on a project name opens up the project details section - this is where the project user configures and administers the project.

 ## Home